rehanmobin/magento2-playground/readme.md

 ## Usage

-To enable the playground, just copy the `app/code/DTP/Playground/playground.php.dist` file to **dev/tools** directory of the project `dev/tools/playground.php`.
+To enable the playground, just copy the `playground.php.dist` file from module's root dir to **dev/tools** directory of the project `dev/tools/playground.php`.

+If this module is installed manually in `app/code` then the path would be `app/code/DTP/Playground/playground.php.dist`. <br/>
+Or if the module is installed via composer then the path would be `vendor/devteampro/magento2-playground/playground.php.dist`.

 Add `playground.php` to `.gitignore` file
 ```